Aurumaker72/Mupen-Lua-Universal-GUI/README.md

         Main = mainScene,
     },

-    { -- Dictionary of controls which are persistent (scene independent)

-    },
+    persistentScene, -- A scene which is always active and doesn't suppress other scenes (Optional)

     GDIRenderer:new(), -- Instance of a rendering backend Windows10Styler:new() -- Instance of a styler